 How will I be able to buy the archaebacteria supplement?

-We’re selling it exclusively on Amazon.
+We’re distributing it exclusively on our website.
 It will be available globally.

 How long will it take until doctors can prescribe the CRISPR ERT treatment?